-- 1. A law enforcement officer may arrest a person when the officer: - a. has a warrant commanding that such person be arrested; or - b. believes, on reasonable grounds, that a warrant for the person's arrest has been issued in this state; or - c. believes, on reasonable grounds, that a felony warrant for the person's arrest has been issued in another state; or - d. has reasonable grounds to believe that the person is committing or has committed a crime.3 - 2.
-A law enforcement officer making a lawful arrest may command the aid of any person, and such person shall have the same power as that of the law enforcement officer. - 3.
-Section 175.40(6) of the statutes provides that a police officer outside of his/her jurisdiction may arrest a person or provide assistance anywhere in the state if the following criteria are met: - a.
-The officer is in uniform, on duty, and on official business.
-If the officer is using a vehicle, that vehicle is a marked police vehicle. - b.
-The officer is taking action that he/she is authorized to take under the same circumstances in his/her jurisdiction.
+- 1. A law enforcement officer may arrest a person when the officer: - a. has a warrant commanding that such person be arrested; or - b. believes, on reasonable grounds,2 that a warrant for the person's arrest has been issued in this state; or - c. believes, on reasonable grounds, that a felony warrant for the person's arrest has been issued in another state; or - d. has reasonable grounds to believe that the person is committing or has committed a $\underline{\text{crime.}}^3$ - 2.
+A law enforcement officer making a lawful arrest may command the aid of any person, and such person shall have the same power as that of the law enforcement officer.